kwasniew/hyperbook/README.md

 * it **doesn't try to be a mocking framework** encouraging questionable and magical testing practices like overwriting imports for testability.
 Relying on a test framework to mock imports is a dead end testing strategy.
 Your code can't be tested in other test runners.
 I prefer to rethink code structure to make it testable in every test runner.
 * it has fast clean startup time that allows for **subsecond tests** without watchers.
-This is super important if you want to get into the flow.
+It's difficult to explain why subsecond test suite is so important without experiencing it first-hand.
+I can only encourage you to give it a try.
+You may never want to go back to a typical slow testing setup.
 * it runs your tests in Node.js and **in a browser**

-My main reservation about ```mocha``` is that it can't run plain Node.js files as tests, but it's minor compared to the benefits I mentioned before.
+My main reservation about ```mocha``` is that it can't run plain Node.js files as tests, but it's minor nuisance compared to the benefits I mentioned before.

-Make sure you have **Node 14** installed as it ships native ESM support.
+Make sure you have **Node 14** or higher version installed as it ships with native ESM support.

 Include those changes in **package.json**:
 ```json